robphilipp/data-frame-ts/README.md

 //
 // The following examples returns a `Result` because, for example,
 // the rowIndex and/or the columnIndex could be out of bounds.
+// Notice that the original `dataFrame` is not modified.
 //

 // Set the value of element (0, 0) (returns a new DataFrame). const updatedDf = dataFrame.setElementAt(0, 0, 100).getOrThrow();

-// Set an element in-place (modifies the original DataFrame).
-In this case,
-// `dataFrame` and `updatedInPlace` are the same data-frame.
-Only use this
-// method when performance matters. const updatedInPlace = dataFrame.setElementInPlaceAt(0, 0, 100).getOrThrow();

-// Insert a row before the second row in the `dataFrame`.
-Returns a `Result`
-// because the specified row length may not equal the row lengths in the
-// data-frame, and the row-index may be out of bounds. const dfWithNewRow = dataFrame.insertRowBefore(1, [10, 11, 12]).getOrThrow();

 // Add a row after the last row.
 Returns a `Result` because the specified
 // row length may not equal the row lengths in the data-frame.